 (B) Ochratoxin A: 20 μg/kg of substance.

 (5) Test results reporting requirements.
-Certified labs must report all test results as required by this section into the state traceability system within 24 hours of completion of the tests.
+Cannabis licensees must use a certified laboratory to report all test results as required by this section into the state traceability system within 24 hours of completion of the tests.

 (6) Retesting.
-At the request of the producer or processor, the WSLCB may authorize a retest to validate a failed test result on a case-by-case basis.
+At the request of the producer or processor, the LCB may authorize a retest to validate a failed test result on a case-by-case basis.
 All costs of the retest will be borne by the producer or the processor requesting the retest.
-Potency retesting will generally not be authorized.
+Retesting cannabinoid concentrations will not generally be authorized.

 (7) Remediation.
 Producers and processors may remediate failed products so long as the remediation method does not impart any toxic or deleterious substance to the CBD products obtained from a source outside the regulated system.
 Remediation solvents or methods used on the product must be disclosed to a licensed processor the producer or producer/processor transfers the products to; a licensed retailer carrying cannabis products derived from the remediated product; or consumer upon request.
 The product(s) the failed sample(s) were deducted from must be remediated using the same remediation technique.
 No remediated CBD products obtained from a source outside the regulated system may be sold, transported, or used in the processing of cannabis products until the completion and successful passage of quality assurance testing as required in this section.